Wichita State releases details, Marshall to receive $48K payments every two-weeks starting Dec. 11

 The Confidential Severance Agreement and General Release, which was released by WSU Thursday afternoon, was signed by Gregg Marshall on Tuesday, Nov.
 17, and implemented his resignation effective immediately upon signing.

-Those payments will be paid every two weeks, in installments of a little more than 48-thousand dollars per pay for 156 equal payments.
+Those payments will be paid every two weeks, in installments of a little more than $48,000 per pay for 156 equal payments.
 The payments will start kicking in on December 11, 2020.
-The remaining 250-thousand dollars will be paid to Marshall in a lump sum.
+The remaining $250,000 dollars will be paid to Marshall in a lump sum.

 Also noted from the agreement, is that Wichita State has agreed to pay Marshall’s golf memberships at both Flint Hills National Golf Club and Crestview Country Club through the end of the year.